-(Ord.
-No. 07-14, § 3, 7-16-2007; Ord.
-No. 08-01, § 7, 2-18-2008)

 Secs.
 6-224—6-230.
 Reserved.

 DIVISION 7.
 HEARING PROCESS

 Sec.
 6-231.
 Due cause hearing; defined; cost of hearing.

 (a) Except as provided in sections 6-220 through 6-223, no license which has been issued or which may be issued pursuant to this article shall be suspended or revoked except for due cause and after a hearing as provided in this chapter of the Code.